UltraRepo/UltraKG/apps/backend-api/Readme.md

-# UltraKG: 🗺️  AI Reasoning & Knowledge Graph Stack
+# UltraKG  🗺️

-**Ultra Knowledge Graph (UltraKG)** is a modular, cloud-agnostic, open-source Knowledge Graph (KG) system designed specifically for use with enterprise private AI systems for AI Reasoning (AIR).
+**Ultra Knowledge Graph (UltraKG)** is a modular, cloud-agnostic, open-source Knowledge Graph (KG) system designed specifically for use with enterprise private AI systems.

 Unlike most AI platforms that rely heavily on probabilistic and intelligent 'guessing' at your intent (and often suffer from hallucination, inaccuracy and inconsistent responses), UltraKG is designed to provide AI systems with a map to your actual data for higher accuracy.
 This fact based AI approach leverages **curated classification schemas** — known as **Knowledge Graphs** — to create a structured, machine-readable map that enables AI systems to reason with higher accuracy, consistency, and reliability.